Alkaloid Networks LLC Coworking Agreement

 Legal types ask that the following sections be CAPITALIZED, which means you’re really supposed to pay attention (frankly, you’re supposed to pay attention to ALL these Rules of Alkaloid).
 Here goes:

 Besides all that CAPITALIZED stuff in 11.
 Disclaimer, you also release, and agree to indemnify, defend and save harmless Alkaloid, its agents, owners, officers, members and employees, from and against all claims, liabilities, losses, damages, expenses, judgments, fines and penalties based on or arising out of your negligent actions, errors and omissions, willful misconduct or fraud, breach or violation of the Rules of Alkaloid or otherwise suffered in connection with your participation in Alkaloid or use of Alkaloid Stuff.

-Believe it or not, I acknowledge that I have stayed awake, read and even understand this Agreement and the Rules of Alkaloid.
+I acknowledge that I have stayed awake, read and even understood this Agreement and the Rules of Alkaloid.
 Further, I agree to be bound by this Agreement and the Rules of Alkaloid regarding my participation in Alkaloid and the use of Alkaloid Stuff.